🚀 Fauna Architectural Overview White Paper: Learn how Fauna's database engine scales with zero ops required

 Effective schema management is vital for maintaining data integrity, optimizing performance, and ensuring the scalability of your applications.
 Traditional document and relational database approaches to schema management have significant strengths, as well as significant trade-offs.

-With its seamless progressive enforcement and zero downtime migrations, Fauna Schemaprovides a robust solution for managing database schema, blending the flexibility of document databases with the rigor of relational models.
+With its seamless progressive enforcement and zero-downtime migrations, Fauna Schemaprovides a robust solution for managing database schema, blending the flexibility of document databases with the rigor of relational models.
 Fauna Schema complements other powerful relational features offered in its document-relational model, including strong consistency and relational querying with native joins and foreign keys - all offered on top of dynamic and flexible JSON documents.
 Together, these capabilities ensure data integrity, simplify schema management, and enhance the overall performance and scalability of your applications.
 To learn more about the benefits of migrating from document to document-relational, read the 'From Document to Document-Relational' White Paper.

 Get started for free today.
 To learn more about how Fauna can support your schema management efforts, request a demo or explore our detailed documentation.